aott01/LED7Clock/README.md

 pi@raspberrypi0W:~/LED7Clock $
 ```

-More detailed install notes are in the labnotebook of The3Bears (private) site.
+More detailed install notes are in the R-Pi labnotebook of The3Bears (private) site.